-In this regard we make the following recommendation:

-Recommendation: Climate models and reanalyses should compute covariances at the model time step and then average these into monthly means (e.g. archive monthly means of $\mathbf{u}{T,k}q{T,k}$ , where T refers to time step values on the model vertical grid) for archiving in, for example, CMIP data and in Reanalysis data.
+In this regard, we make the following recommendation: Climate models and reanalyses should compute covariances at the model time step and then average these into monthly means (e.g., archive monthly means of $u{T,k}q{T,k}$, where T refers to time-step values on the model vertical grid) for archiving in, for example, CMIP data and in reanalysis data.

-Monthly mean flow-humidity covariances can be vertically integrated with the monthly 610 pressure fields to yield an accurate approximation to the total monthly mean convergence 611 of vertically integrated moisture fluxes.
-With this saved, the transient contributions can be 612 evaluated by subtracting the monthly mean contributions evaluated from the monthly mean 613 data.
-Transient contributions estimated in this way will in fact be more accurate than those 614 computed with archived 6-hourly data and even more accurate than those computed with 615 daily data at the modest cost of increasing the size of model data archives.
-If this was done it 616 would allow researchers to perform the accurate analyses of the mean, variability and change in 617 the atmospheric branch of the hydrological cycle needed to advance knowledge of the Earth's 618 climate system.
-619
+Monthly mean flow-humidity covariances can be vertically integrated with the monthly pressure fields to yield an accurate approximation to the total monthly mean convergence of vertically integrated moisture fluxes.
+With this saved, the transient contributions can be evaluated by subtracting the monthly mean contributions evaluated from the monthly mean data.
+Transient contributions estimated in this way will in fact be more accurate than those computed with archived 6-hourly data and even more accurate than those computed with daily data at the modest cost of increasing the size of model data archives.
+If this was done, it would help researchers perform accurate analyses of the atmospheric branch of the hydrological cycle and further advance knowledge and prediction of the earth's climate system.

 Acknowledgments.

-This work was supported by NOAA award NA10OAR4310137 (Global Decadal Hydroclimate Variability and Change).
-We would like to thank Yochanan Kushnir for useful discussions and Donna Lee for downloading the ERA-Interim data and the European Centre for Medium Range Weather Forecasts for making the reanalysis data available.
+This work was supported by NOAA Award NA10OAR4310137 (Global Decadal Hydroclimate Variability and Change).
+We thank Yochanan Kushnir and Paul Berrisford (ECMWF) for useful discussions, Donna Lee for downloading the ERA-Interim data, and the European Centre for Medium-Range Weather Forecasts for making the reanalysis data available.